 The shotgun with the wood stocks is a true police trade-in: it still has the property room tags.
 The gun dates from 1967 and still works just like it was new.
 The gun to the right is a Police Magnum of late manufacture.
 While the wood gun will fill the need, a few mods make it perfect.

-For years and years the only real option for a combat shotgun was a pump action, and the choices were limited.
+For years, the only real option for a combat shotgun was a pump action, and the choices were limited.
 A look into every police car and department armory contained one of three pump-action shotguns: the Ithaca Model 37, a pump action by Winchester, and the most prevalent — the Remington 870.
-Ithaca fell out of trend years ago, and since then the market has been dominated by Remington 870s and Winchester 1300.
+Ithaca fell out of trend years ago, and since then the market has been dominated by Remington 870s and Winchester 1300s.
 Since Winchester left the market, Remington has been king, with Mossberg beginning to make its presence known in the military; now some law enforcement agencies are issuing the Model 500.

 The 870 has been around for over 50 years and shows no sign of letting up.
-If I shoot a pump-style shotgun I always shoot the 870.
+If I shoot a pump-style shotgun, I always shoot the 870.
 I have one that was made in the mid 1960s for a police department, and it’s as duty-ready as the day it came off the line.
-There are a few problems with a pump shotgun however.
+There are a few problems with a pump shotgun, however.

 One of the main problems is called short stroking.
 This is when the shooter fails to complete the action of loading the shotgun.
 The pump is not fully engaged to the end of the slide, and the shotgun fails to go into battery.
 In simple terms, you’ve got a problem: your gun will not fire when you pull the trigger.
 We can all see how this would be a problem.
 I have seen this caused mostly by two issues.
-The shooter is trying to operate the shotgun beyond their abilities, in turn causing them to become agitated and with a shot of adrenaline they failed to complete what should be a gross motor function.
+The shooter is trying to operate the shotgun beyond their abilities, in turn causing them to become agitated and with a shot of adrenaline they fail to complete what should be a gross motor function.

 The other issue is with small stature shooters.
 American sporting arms companies are notorious for putting stocks that are too long on firearms.
 The stock that works well for bird hunting doesn’t work well for a fighting tool.
-Take a person of small stature, add a bulletproof vest, a full-length stock and presto you have a deadly combination for short stroking.
+Take a person of small stature, add a bulletproof vest, a full-length stock and presto, you have a deadly combination for short stroking.
 Until recently, the remedy was to take a wood stock and saw part of it off.
 I am 6’4″ and have long arms.
 I shoot what most people would call a youth-style stock.
 Magpul has recently fixed this problem with their SGA stock.
 It is fully adjustable for length and rise.
 It gives you a great priced product to fix a massive problem.
 The whole lineup from Magpul for the 870 is a hit.
 You can shorten the length of pull and add a sling mount in minutes.
-Now I can stop sawing off a couple of inches off people’s new wood-stocked guns.
+Now, I can stop sawing off a couple of inches off people’s new wood-stocked guns.

-Next, semi-auto’s and key to home defense
+Next, semi-autos and the key to home defense